The museum has hands-on interactive exhibits throughout the galleries, and resources are available to help you get the most out of your visit.

 Key Stage 3:

 We advise self-guided groups to book in advance.
-You can contact the Learning Team on firstname.lastname@example.org or 0161 838 9190.
+Contact the Learning Team to arrange your visit on email@example.com or 0161 838 9190.

 Many of our booked workshops use the galleries during their session.
 We appreciate your support in ensuring noise levels are kept to a minimum around these sessions.